dmbarbour/wikilon/docs/StateModels.md

 * **authority descriptor** e.g. query only
 * **stable identifier** specific to the object
-* **redirect tracker** to support revocation
+* **path tracker** for transitive revocation
 * **hmac of the above** to secure the capability
 * **compacted into a string** suitable for use in a URL

-Based on the idea that we'll mostly be working with objects and scripts (with their own built-in logic), we need two primary layers of authority: one to update or query through the message interface, and another to read or write source code for administrative and maintenance purposes.
+Based on the idea that we'll mostly be working with objects and scripts (with their own built-in logic), I feel we need two primary layers of authority: one to update or query through the message interface (which allows objects to protect themselves), and another to read or write source code for administrative and maintenance purposes.
 So I propose the following:

         CODE    CLASS           AUTHORITIES         MNEMONIC
-         M      message         query+update        Message
          N      name            name                Name
-         P      update          update              Post or uPdate
+         P      update          update              Post, Push, uPdate
          Q      query           query               Query
+         M      message         query+update        Message
+         K      destroy         kill                Kill
          R      read            read                Read
          S      inspect         read+update         inSpect
-         T      toplevel        read+write          Top
+         W      ownership       read+write          Write, oWn

             read implies query
             read+write implies update
             query or update imply name
+            write implies kill

-Write authority on a directory is needed to create or delete objects, and query to enumerate children.
+Write authority on a directory is needed to create objects, query to enumerate children.
 Name authority allows confirming an object's existence.
-Write-only is not supported because it is unwise to blindly write without giving the model some opportunity to defend itself.
-Update-only can be useful for a lot of problems.
-All of these authorities are transitive when enumerating directories.
-Scripts might also have some opportunity to act as membranes.
+Write-only is not supported because I consider it unwise to blindly write without giving a model some opportunity to defend itself.
+Update-only is probably sufficient for a job where write-only might be considered, or you could use a script.
+Kill is an attenuation of write, and allows deleting an object (resetting it back to initial state).
+More codes can be added as needed to cover new use cases, so long as there's a nice lattice involved.
+E.g. it might be neat to disable an object, but it isn't really clear how this fits the current lattice, except maybe by cutting a redirect.

-Stable identifiers
+These authorities also attenuate objects discovered through enumeration of directories or by naming children.
+I'd like to support similar 'discovery attenuation' for capabilities held within scripts, at least as an optional transform.

+Regarding stable identifiers, I'm inclined to leverage HMAC with the parent's unique identifier and the child's pet name (e.g. "foo").
+This would provide stability regardless of whether an object is destroyed and created many times.
+Since HMAC is mixed with a secret, it's also infeasible to reverse, e.g. in case someone with a reference wonders where the object sits in the tree or forest.

+The path tracker seems a challenging element to model.

+Any given capability is discovered through a finite sequence of steps, e.g. from parent to child, and via transparent redirects.
+If any of these steps are broken, the capability should be disabled.
+This supports *transitive revocation*, which is a useful property when delegating various authorities.

+There should exists an 'authoritative path' through our resource model, e.g. from parent to child or via transparent redirects.
+This path leads us to our current capability.

+ via redirects, that allowed us to discover a particular capability.
+This path is distinct from conventional parent to child relationships.
+We must validate that such a path still exists in order to continue use of our capability, thereby allowing transitive revocation.
+But it isn't very clear how to track this path without our capability strings growing arbitrarily large.

+A more explicit variation is to add a 'liveness dependency' to an existing capability - albeit, in a functional way, i.e. `withDependency(X,Y)` may create a new capability that is just the same as `X` except that it is disabled if `Y` is destroyed or disabled.
+Usefully, such an expression would be idempotent.
+Unfortunately, I still don't know how to represent this relationship without capabilities growing very large.

+While this idea is interesting, a simpler approach might be to explicitly attenuate a capability relative to some other objects, returning a new capability that will be revoked

+What is the shape of this path?
+Well, normal paths are modeled as a list of vertices.
+But in this case, we might need to deal with named edges, e.g. representing specific redirects.

+Something like: object redirect object redirect object redirect?

+.
+Obviously, we can't start at root, since that could access everything.
+Nor can we start at , especially in context of possible cycles.

+Mostly, this path would consist of

+besides the obvious parent to child relationship, that allows discovery of a resource.
+For the most part, this path will involve transparent redirection.

+If any step in that path is disabled, then so should be the capability in question.

+might work on a very simple principle: if any object identified by the tracker is disabled, then so is our capability.

+This simple technique protects principles of both revocability and visibility.
+To effectively leverage a tracker will take some more sophisticated logic at the endpoints, but the idea is that most trackers will be associated

+The HMAC shouldn't

+The

+ Tracker IDs are also stable, so it's feasible to temporarily disable a subset of capabilities and enable them again later; developers are simply encouraged to not reuse trackers.

+Trackers are intended to support *revocable* access to a directory or object.
+The main issue is directories: if you give Alice authority to a subdirectory, then later take that authority away, ideally we want the revocation to disable Alice's access to the directory *as if you had deleted it*.
+Essentially, revocability should also be transitive.

+The final HMAC to protect the capability needs no explanation.

 I'm thinking our capability strings should look a lot like this: